ggustafsson/Tim/README.markdown

 Dependencies
 ------------
 You need to have Zsh installed to run this.
-Port it to Bash if you want, I'm not going to waste my time.

 When using the default settings Tim depends on: